 Despite the challenges associated with cultivating this unique coffee crop, farmers who successfully manage these conditions are rewarded with a coffee that possesses distinct attributes.

 Liberica coffee undergoes meticulous processing using two well-established coffee production methods: wet processing and dry processing.
 Each of these methods plays a crucial role in revealing the coveted coffee bean hidden within the coffee cherry.

 Wet Processing Method

-The cherries are then pulped to remove the outer skin and fruit, leaving behind the coffee bean covered in a sticky mucilage.
+These selected cherries then undergo pulping, a step in which the outer skin and fruit are removed, leaving the coffee bean enveloped in a sticky mucilage.

 Dry Processing Method

-The process begins with sorting the cherries to remove any damaged or unripe ones.
-The cherries are then spread out on a large surface to dry in the sun for up to four weeks, during which they are turned regularly to ensure even drying.
+Once sorted, the cherries are spread out on a vast surface and left to bask in the sun for a period of up to four weeks.
+During this time, they are regularly turned to ensure uniform drying.

-Once the cherries are completely dry, they are hulled to remove the outer skin and fruit, leaving behind the coffee bean.
+Once the coffee cherries are entirely dry, they undergo hulling, a process that removes the outer skin and fruit, ultimately exposing the coffee bean within.

 Liberica Coffee Roasting

 Roasting Liberica coffee is a craft that demands a specialized approach to unlock its unique flavor and aromatic characteristics.